Jeon Somi – ‘XOXO’ review: an anti-climactic debut album that fails to flesh out her identity

 On a debut full-length record that should rightfully allow Somi the autonomy and capacity to flesh her sound out even further, it’s disappointing to see that the space that could have been used to mould Somi’s style and sound, as well as set the stage for the future, has been so criminally underutilised.
 It’s even more disheartening to think that Somi is now six years into her career (if you count her appearance on Sixteen as the start), and we still don’t know who she is as an artist.

-Somi has already proven that she has staying power and the immense musical talent to back it up – but that can only take her so far.
+In the ever-evolving realm of K-pop, Somi has already proven that she has staying power and the immense musical talent to back it up – but that can only take her so far.
 Despite all its flaws, ‘XOXO’ at the very least still puts forward a sliver of foresight into her artistic future on ‘Watermelon’ and ‘Anymore’.
-We can only hope that with more time (and hopefully a producer with more variety), Somi will be able to develop her signature style and eventually translate that into a body of work that is befitting of her abilities.
+We can only hope that with more time (and hopefully a producer with more variety), Somi can develop her signature style and eventually translate that into a body of work that is befitting of her abilities.

 Details